How Luxury Car Tax Is Calculated in Australia

 - LCT threshold (standard)

-- For 2025–26, the standard LCT threshold is $80,567 (GST-inclusive).
-Vehicles priced at or below this amount attract no LCT.
-Above this amount, the excess is taxed at 33%.
-The threshold is indexed annually based on motor vehicle price movements.
+- For 2026–27, the standard LCT threshold is $80,809 (GST-inclusive).
+Cars with an LCT value at or below this amount attract no LCT.
+Above it, the GST-exclusive excess is taxed at 33%.

 - Fuel-efficient vehicle threshold